abhisek-futx-da/fast_api/README.md

-# FastAPI User Management API
+# FastAPI E-Commerce Platform API

-This project is a simple user management API built with FastAPI, PostgreSQL, SQLAlchemy, and Alembic, demonstrating a modern backend stack for creating web services.
+This project is a comprehensive e-commerce platform API built with FastAPI, PostgreSQL, SQLAlchemy, and Alembic, demonstrating a modern backend stack for creating web services.

 ## Core Technologies